fightforthefuture/earth-day-live-widget/README.md

 The event is named Earth Day Live, and this is the source code for Earth Day Live's widget that will allow anyone with a website to join the event in solidarity.
 [Click here to learn more.](https://earthdaylive2020.org)

 This project was based on the [Digital Climate Strike widget](https://github.com/fightforthefuture/digital-climate-strike), which was used to black out thousands of websites last September, in support of what became the largest climate strike ever.
+Read about the results of the Digital Climate Strike [here](https://digital.globalclimatestrike.net/thanks/).

 ## How to install the widget on your site